Rashedul/bcell_cll_epigenomes/README.md

 In a Linux/Unix terminal, execute the following commands to create an R environment (`renv`) and install the necessary R packages.

 ```
-# Install packages from conda
+# Install R packages from conda
 conda create -n renv r-base=4.3 -y
 conda activate renv
 conda install -c conda-forge -y r-ggplot2 r-dplyr r-pandoc r-tidyverse r-reshape2 r-factoextra r-pheatmap r-UpSetR r-data.table r-survival r-survminer r-readxl r-ggrepel r-patchwork r-matrixStats r-codetools

-# Install packages outside of conda
+# Install R packages outside of conda
 R -e "install.packages('circlize', repos='http://cran.r-project.org', dependencies = TRUE)"
 ```

 #### Download the project repository and run Rscript to generate plots

-In a Linux/Unix terminal, run the command to generate plots.
+In a terminal, run the command to generate plots.
 This will create .md and .html files that include the scripts and resulting plots.

 ```
 # Clone the repo